Master Surgeon in Robotic Surgery

 1: Surgical Experience

-The applicant has served as the primary surgeon for at least 125 robotic surgery procedures in their lifetime, and performs at least 50 procedures annually.
+The applicant has served as the primary surgeon for at least 125 robotic surgery procedures in their lifetime and performs at least 50 procedures annually.

 Procedures performed at any facility may be used toward volume.
 Surgeons must have served as the primary surgeon for a procedure to qualify.
-If the surgeon’s role as primary surgeon has been properly documented, procedures performed during fellowship or residency may qualify.
+If the surgeon’s role as primary surgeon has been properly documented, procedures performed during fellowship may qualify.
 Cases in which the surgeon served as co-surgeon or assisting surgeon do not qualify.

 Each procedure used for volume must be thoroughly documented to enable a medical chart review.